ikamman/groups-app/README.md

 ### At most one delivery
-Probably some changes should be provided to avoid messages lost using distributed PubSub, probably own subscribing model as well as acking and routing.
+Probably some changes should be required to avoid messages lost using distributed PubSub, probably own subscribing model as well as acking and routing.